 Who wrote it, who chose it, and who was left out.

-The Bible as it exists today is the result of a series of political decisions made by councils of men between the 2nd and 4th centuries.
-Understanding those decisions does not undermine the texts that survived.
-It explains why some of the most important ones did not.
+The Bible you have today is the result of choices made by councils between the 2nd and 4th centuries.
+Understanding those choices doesn't weaken the texts that survived.
+It explains why some important ones didn't make it in.

 The councils of men who decided which texts were scripture and which were heresy.
 The political pressures, the theological disputes, and the votes that shaped every Bible on every shelf in the world today.